alvarlagerlof/quake/README.md

-# 🔫 Quake
+# 🔫 Quake2
-Quake is a Spigot plugin that aims to provide Quake-like gameplay in Sigot servers.
+Quake2 is a Spigot plugin that aims to provide Quake2-like gameplay in Sigot servers.

 ## Installation
 TBD